maydewd/artisan/ProjectDesign.md

 There are privacy concerns with storing and using location data; particularly, we will need to be careful with how we show the location of an artisan.

-It could be tricky to handle account authentication for both third-part social media accounts and accounts created in Stork'd.
+It could be tricky to handle account authentication for both third-party social media accounts and accounts created in Stork'd.

 # Team Organization